9 Odd Dumb Things I Have Learnt From 121 Rejections!

 Even though some publications are clear about what they want, it is always a good idea to read a piece or two for gauging if my work would fit with the publication.
 I know it sounds tedious.
 And some have their work behind a paywall.
 But it works better in our favour.

 They get limited entries, and I get the opportunity to flex my creative muscles and try something new.
-My last published piece was exclusive to the theme that the publication had set in their call.
+My last published piece, The Mehra family, was exclusive to the theme that the publication had set in their call, freedom.

 Yet, even when it is a good to experiment, I don’t force myself to do something I won’t enjoy.

 I am not fond of writing science fiction.
 But a while back, I got inspired by a prompt and submitted a piece to the publication.
 It was not selected but I had fun writing it.
-So, I published my first Tech-horror here and you people loved it.
+So, I published my first Tech-horror, You’ve got a notification!, here and it is one of the most loved pieces here.

 So why not try new things.